Scholarships are arranged by application deadline.

 Great Plains Association for College Admission Counseling Scholarships – Grade 12

 GPACAC offers three $500-$1,000 scholarships to graduating high school seniors in Kansas, Nebraska and Oklahoma who have a GPA 3.0 and an ACT composite of 21 or higher.
 Click here for information and an application.
 Application due by: February 15.

 19 scholarships.
 Awards between $500 and $1,500.
 Qualifications: Graduating high school seniors who are self-starters, with excellent academic credentials, good school and community citizens, strong desire to continue their education and who will attend a college university, community college or technical school.
-Deadline to apply is March 1.
-Click here for more information.
-Click here for an application.
+Deadline to apply is March 6.
+Click here for more information and an application.